Toddlers are mesmerizing and entranced by sounds of a pounding

 links on learning to think artistically and creatively

 About the author.
-At this writing I am a parent of three and a grandfather of five.
-I was an art teacher for over 40 years and I maintain an active art studio practice and work as a consultant in the area of children and their art.
+At this update I am a parent of three and a grandfather of six.
+I was an art teacher for over 40 years and I maintain an active clayart studio practice and work as a consultant in the area of children and their art.
 I love to get down with kids and encourage them to scribble and draw for me or show me what they can make from a piece of clay.
-I share this essay because I get very sad when a child's self-confidence has been undercut by adults who have done too much for the child or have not approved of the child's honest efforts. -- mb
+I volunteer as a drawing teacher for 1st and 2nd graders at our Boys and Girls Club.
+I share these essays because I become very sad when a child's self-confidence has been undercut by adults who have either done too much for the child or have not approved the child's natural and honest efforts.
+In the saddest cases a child's experimentation has been prohibited and punished.
+I am sad when they wait for me to show them how to scribble or draw something because they have been made to feel that their own instinctive explorations and abilities to see are not good enough.
+For older children who wish to practice ways to see better to draw better, I have an online book with self-instruction ideas they can choose. -- mb

 |